VasuMi/Glossary-4-Cyber/README.md

 # Glossary-4-Cyber
-Terms/words which you come across in you cyber journey.
+Terms/words which you come across in your cyber journey.